How to Pipe Icing Roses

 Squeeze the icing out until the contrasting color is coming out clearly.

 Hold the rose nail between your fingers and thumb, you should be able to easily twist the nail.
 Now pipe a nice wide blob of icing onto the nail.
-This blob will act as the base of your rose, so you want it to be large enough and wide enough to support the rose.
+This blob will act as the base of your icing rose, so you want it to be large enough and wide enough to support the rose.
 The larger the rose (more petals) the larger the base.

 Now we will pipe the bud of the rose.
 Start by holding your rose tip strait up and down, with the narrow end of the tip up.
 The wide end of the tip will be touching the icing blob.